 Get creative!
 Find out what is your favorite fairy toast combination

-These fairy bread ideas range from classic, to chocolate, to salted caramel, to fruity
+The fairy bread recipes I share range from classic, to chocolate, to salted caramel, to fruity.
+But don't stop there.

 - 6 slices thick-cut white bread - each cut in half into 2 triangles